datazoompuc/datazoom.amazonia/README.md

     there is no `time_period` argument.
 2.  **File size**: the source workbook is 250MB+; a stable connection is recommended.
-3.  **Dropped detail**: see “What changed from the pre-v13.0 schema” above – several dimensions the older data carried (fuel type, species/crop detail, biome, the land-cover transition matrix) have no equivalent in the current source and are not reconstructed.
+3.  **Missing detail**: see “Detail not included” above – fuel type, species/crop detail, biome, and the land-cover transition matrix are not available in the current data.
 4.  **`pt` output is untranslated**: only `language = "eng"` runs SEEG’s value dictionaries.